 - alpha 2 agonists to relax your blood vessels

 For example, people with sleep apnea tend to develop high blood pressure.
-Treatment of sleep apnea with a CPAP machine can help to lower your high blood pressure due to sleep apnea.
+Treatment of sleep apnea with a CPAP machine may help lower high blood pressure.
 Another example is high blood pressure associated with obesity that improves after weight loss.

-You may have high blood pressure that is independent of an underlying medical condition.
+You may have high blood pressure that’s independent of an underlying medical condition.
 This type of high blood pressure is the most common type and is known as essential hypertension.
-Patients with essential hypertension will likely require lifelong medication to control it.
+Patients with essential hypertension may require lifelong medication to control it.

-- reducing consumption of alcohol
+- reducing your intake of sodium (salt)

-- maintaining a healthy body weight
+- losing weight if you have overweight, or maintaining a healthy body weight

 - learning stress management techniques such as deep breathing, yoga, and meditation